 Yunhao (Robin) Tang

+I am a research scientist at DeepMind London.
+I am a core contributor to the Gemini post-training and I research the science and engineering of deep reinforcement learning.
 Previously, I was a two-time intern at DeepMind Paris hosted by Remi Munos.
 I obtained my PhD at Columbia University in New York City.

 Email / CV (updated Oct, 2021) / Google Scholar / Twitter